Children with disabilities and learning difficulties

 The Learning Disabilities Observatory (a collaboration between Public Health England, the Centre for Disability Research at the University of Lancaster, and the National Development Team for Inclusion) has published a local Learning Disabilities Profile that can be accessed from their ‘Improving Health and Lives’ website.

-The total number of statements and EHC plans has continued to increase both nationally and locally.
-In Derby, there were 2,298 statutory EHC plans maintained by the LA at January 2020.
-The number of EHC plans and statements of SEN have increased each year since 2016 (from 1,268 statements in 2016).
+The total number of EHC plans has continued to increase both nationally and locally.
+In Derby, there were 2,900 statutory EHC plans maintained by the local authority (LA) at January 2022.
+This is an increase of 287 since the previous year.

-Children for whom statements of SEN or EHC plans were newly made
+Children for whom EHC plans were newly made

-In Derby, there were 251 new EHC plans made during 2019.
-The number of children with new EHC plans made during the 2019 calendar year has seen a decrease of 193 (43.5%) when compared against the number of children with EHC plans made during 2018.
-The national increase is 10.2% and the comparator authorities' average is up by 0.2%.
+In Derby, there were 459 new EHC plans made during 2021.
+This is an increase of 135 (41.7%) when compared to the number of children with EHC plans made during 2020.
+The national increase is 3.5% and the comparator authorities' average is up by 0.5%.

-Placement of children for whom Local Authorities maintain a statement of special educational needs (SEN) or EHC plan
+Placement of children for whom local authorities (LA) maintain an EHC plan

-Placement of children with a new statement of special educational needs (SEN) or EHC plan
+Placement of children with a new EHC plan

 Children and young people with an EHC plan by local authority and age group

-Children aged 11-15 years old account for the largest percentage of children and young people with EHC plans (38% locally and 35% nationally) as at January 2020.
+Children aged 11-15 years old account for the largest percentage of children and young people with EHC plans (36% locally and 35% nationally).

-During 2019, there were 505 children and young people in Derby who received an assessment where a decision was made whether or not to issue an EHC plan.
-Of these, it was decided not to issue an EHC Plan to 12.3% (compared to 22.8% nationally and 24.9% comparator authorities' average).
-At January 2020 a further 248 children and young people in Derby were either still being assessed, or had completed the assessment but a decision had not yet been made whether to issue an EHC plan (compared to 146 in our comparator authorities' average).
+During 2021, there were 531 initial requests made for an assessment for an EHC Plan (compared to 554 comparator authorities' average).
+Of these, 16.2% were refused an assessment for an EHC Plan (compared to 22.3% nationally and 21.5% comparator authorities' average).
+244 children and young people in Derby were either still being assessed, or had completed the assessment but a decision had not yet been made on whether to issue an EHC plan (compared to 162 in our comparator authorities' average).

 New EHC plans issued within 20 weeks

-Of the new Derby EHC plans made during 2019 (excluding cases where exceptions apply), 24.7% were issued within the 20 week time limit (compared to 60.4% nationally and 56.9% comparator authorities average) an increase of 13.0% since last year.
-Derby is ranked 137th nationally.
+Of the new Derby EHC plans made during 2021 (excluding cases where exceptions apply), 39.9% were issued within the 20-week time limit (compared to 59.9% nationally and 62.9% comparator authorities average).

 EHC plans with personal budgets, mediation and tribunal cases